practicusai/docs/docs/k8s-setup.md

 Practicus AI uses Istio to ingest, route traffic, secure and manage the modern data mesh microservices architecture.

-Istio can be installed on any Kubernetes cluster and designed to run side by side with any umber of other production workloads.
+Istio can be installed on any Kubernetes cluster and designed to run side by side with any number of other production workloads.
 Istio will not interfere with a namespace unless you ask Istio to do so.

 [Learn more about Istio](https://istio.io/latest/about/service-mesh/)